 It is distinctive in the fact that is recognises much of the pain and disability we suffer stems from abnormalities in the function of the body structure, as well as damage caused to it by diseases.

 Osteopathy uses many of the diagnostic procedures involved in standard medical assessment and diagnosis.
 Its main strength however lies in the unique way the patient is assessed from a mechanical, functional and postural standpoint and the manual methods of treatment applied to suit the needs of the individual patient.

 Founded by American Dr. Andrew Taylor Still in 1874, Osteopathy is a system of manual medicine that emphasizes normal body mechanics and manipulation to correct faulty body structures.

 Osteopaths diagnose the cause of pain and can often do a great deal to help reduce the level of your pain and suffering.

 What is Cranial Osteopathy?

 Cranial Osteopathy is a gentle and subtle extension of osteopathic principles.
-It has a wide range of applications, from birth trauma and colic in the newborn baby, through to the complex results of whiplash injury, to many painful conditions in the frail and elderly.
+It has a wide range of applications, from working with newborn babies, through to the complex results of whiplash injury, to many painful conditions in the frail and elderly.